-Being close to England, the Scottish Borders have been at the forefront of 100s of battles and skirmishes.
+Being close to England, the Scottish Borders have been at the forefront of hundreds of battles and skirmishes.
 No wonder the landscape is littered with numerous historic castles and watchtowers

 Be sure to ask your hosts if there are any exciting events happening at the castles in their area